-Closing the Permissions Gap with Cloud Infrastructure Entitlement Management The principle of least privilege is nothing new - it's one of the foundational concepts of Zero Trust: - Never trust, always verify - Assume breach - Enforce least privilege However, with the rising complexity of multicloud environments, it has become increasingly difficult to implement the principle of least privilege consistently across clouds.
+Closing the Permissions Gap with Cloud Infrastructure Entitlements Management The principle of least privilege access is nothing new - it's one of the foundational concepts of Zero Trust: - Never trust, always verify - Assume breach - Enforce least privilege access However, with the rising complexity of multi-cloud environments, it has become increasingly difficult to implement least privilege access consistently across clouds.
 Without it, organizations are left susceptible to severe consequences.
 In the past, organizations had fewer identities to manage, typically only including employees, partners, or customers.
 As the world has become increasingly more digital, these identities have expanded to include developers, third-party contractors, a host of workload identities like web apps, virtual machines, containers, or scripts, and a variety of compute types like EC2 instances and serverless functions.
 These workload identities can have the same high-risk permissions and access to sensitive resources that users do.

-In order to lay out a framework for organizations to approach identity, access and permissions management in their multicloud environments, Gartner recently created the category Cloud Infrastructure Entitlement Management (CIEM).
-CIEM is a next-generation solution for managing permissions consistently across all cloud infrastructures and enforcing the principle of least privilege for all identities and resources, helping to reduce the permissions gap and getting one step closer to a Zero Trust security framework.
+In order to lay out a framework for organizations to approach identity, access and permissions management in their multi-cloud environments, Gartner recently created the category Cloud Infrastructure Entitlement Management (CIEM).
+CIEM is a next-generation solution for managing permissions consistently across all cloud infrastructures and ensuring least privilege access for all identities and resources, helping to reduce the permissions gap and getting one step closer to a Zero Trust security framework.
 Key Risk Findings Across Cloud Infrastructures Some of the risks contributing to the permissions gap span across the three main cloud providers- Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)-while others are unique to each provider.
 The most common risks we found in all three main cloud providers include: